 Welcome to our industry page built specifically for our tourism industry partners.
-We encourage you to stop by periodically and see news of interest to our local hoteliers, restaurant owners, and business operators.
-Feel free to contact us if you have news to share that would benefit our hospitality and tourism industry.
-We hope to announce a quarterly newsletter soon, tailored just for you.
+We encourage you to check back periodically and see announcements of interest to our local hoteliers, restaurant owners, and business operators.
+Feel free to contact us if you have information to share that would benefit our hospitality and tourism industry.

 Industry news and current affairs